Overy Marshes

 DesertWheatear28101614

-Managed to get a little bit closer today hence the number of photos.
+Managed to get a bit closer today hence the number of photos.

-he just wouldn't trun and look at us all standing on the shingle.
-He just focussed on the flies.
+He just wouldn't turn and look at us all standing on the shingle just focussed on the insects over the water.

-The whole marsh resplendent in these fluffy seed heads at the moment.
+The whole marsh is resplendent in these fluffy seed heads at the moment.

-House Sparrow (Passer domesticus) caught with its mouth full.
+House Sparrow ( Passser domesticus) caught with it's mouth full.

 Almost falling apart from the rigours of the year.